 The corporate governance statement clarifies the distribution of roles between the Norwegian state as owner, the board and the management in the company.

-Information that Statkraft is obliged to provide pursuant to Section 3-3b of the Accounting Act relating to corporate governance has been taken into account in this statement and follows the systems laid down in the recommendation where natural.
-A detailed description of how Section 3-3b, second subsection of the Accounting Act has been applied follows below:
+Information that Statkraft is obliged to provide pursuant to Section 3-3b of the Accounting Act relating to corporate governance has been taken into account in this statement and follows the systematics laid down in the recommendation where natural.
+A detailed description of how Section 3-3b, second paragraph of the Accounting Act has been applied follows below:

 - an indication of the recommendation and corporate management regulations that the enterprise is subject to or has otherwise chosen to adhere to